itzmeanjan/ml-kem/README.md

 > IND-CCA2-secure Kyber KEM can be used for synchronous secure communication such as TLS.

 Here I'm developing & maintaining `kyber` - a zero-dependency, header-only and easy-to-use C++ library implementing Kyber PKE and KEM, supporting Kyber-{512, 768, 1024} parameter sets, as defined in table 1 of Kyber specification, as submitted to NIST PQC final round call.
+Only dependency is `sha3`, which is itself a zero-dependency, header-only C++ library that I decided to write to modularize SHA3 implementation, which is fairly common symmetric key primitive used in post-quantum cryptographic constructions such as Kyber, Dilithium, Falcon etc.

+- `sha3` is pinned to specific commit using git submodule in `kyber`
+- See [usage](#usage) section below for git submodule set up guide.
+- Find more about `sha3` [here](https://github.com/itzmeanjan/sha3.git)

 > Find Kyber specification [here](https://csrc.nist.gov/CSRC/media/Projects/post-quantum-cryptography/documents/round-3/submissions/Kyber-Round3.zip)